Research

 Conservation culturomics and iEcology

 Conservation culturomics and iEcology represent two emerging research areas in the fields of conservation science and ecology, based on the quantitative analysis of voluminous digital data.
 Conservation culturomics focuses on the study of human interactions with nature, while iEcology focuses on broad ecological patterns and processes in the natural world.
-I am interested in developing new tools and concepts and their potential applications.
+I am interested in developing new tools and concepts and exploring their potential applications.

 Sturgeon management and conservation